-Natural, Ecological, historic and Scenic Areas.
+Natural, Ecological, Historic and Scenic

-3. Identified areas of significant architectural, archaeological, natural, ecological, historic or scenic value which have been so designated and approved by the appropriate governing body, shall be protected for future generations.
+Areas.
+Identified areas of significant architectural, archaeological, natural, ecological, historic or scenic value which have been so designated and approved by the appropriate governing body, shall be protected for future generations.
 Where no conflicting uses have been identified, such resources shall be managed to preserve their original character.
 When conflicting uses are identified, resources shall be protected by acquisition or by plans which limit the intensity of development and promote conservation of these resources.
 Historic Sites and Structures.
-10. The historic, cultural and architectural character of structures identified in the National Register of Historic Places and structures designated as historic buildings pursuant to the City's land use shall be preserved.
+The historic, cultural, and architectural character of structures identified in the National Register of Historic Places and structures designated as historic buildings pursuant to the City's land use shall be preserved.
 Preservation is achieved by limiting those uses that conflict with the historic resource, identified to be building alteration and demolition.
-The City's land use regulations the process for alteration/demolition review and limitation, as well as the procedure for making additional designations.
+The City's land use regulations in SRC 230 establish the process for alteration and demolition of historic resources, as well as establishing the procedure for making additional historic designations.